cerner/fhir.cerner.com/content/millennium/r4/foundation/conformance/structure-definition.md

  [`pharmacy-verification-status`]                            | Represents whether a MedicationRequest has been verified by a pharmacist.
  [`priority`]                                                | The priority of the element within a list.
  [`procedure`]                                               | Procedure performed on the patient associated to the resource.
+ [`quantity-conversion-factor`]                              | The conversion factor used to calculate the quantity for billing.
  [`related-person-encounter`]                                | Reference to the Encounter associated to the encounter level RelatedPerson.
  [`relation`]                                                | The related person's familial relationship to the patient.
  [`relationship-level`]                                      | The resource's relationship to either the patient or encounter level.